-With that in mind, we've round up the best iPad Pro keyboards around - for both current models, and some that work with the older 9.7in version - including both clip-on case keyboards and entirely separate wireless ones.
+With that in mind, we've taken a look at the best iPad Pro keyboards around - for both current models, and some that work with the older 9.7in and 10.5in versions - including both clip-on case keyboards and entirely separate wireless ones.
 If you own a regular iPad, or an Air or mini, you'd be better off with our general guide to the best iPad keyboards.

-There are pretenders to the throne, but if you want a decent keyboard for either model of iPad Pro that also acts as a case (and wont scratch the screen!) then these are the ones to plump for.
+There are pretenders to the throne, but if you want a decent and reasonably affordable keyboard for a 2018 or 2020 iPad Pro that also acts as a case (and won't scratch the screen!), the Smart Keyboard Folio is the one to plump for.

-Slim, microfiber-lined and wipeable, you dirty lot; while a tad expensive you wont be disappointed.
-It’s a vital accessory to use with the iPad Pro, and a shame that Apple couldn’t include it in the price of the tablet.
-But did you really expect them to?
+Slim, microfibre-lined and wipeable, you dirty lot; while a tad expensive, you wont be disappointed.
+It's a vital accessory to use with the iPad Pro, and a shame that Apple couldn't include it in the price of the tablet.
+But did you really expect the company to do so?

 The Smart Connector is one of this device's trump cards - you don't need to worry about battery life, or a Bluetooth connection, because everything is handled through that port.

 The Smart Keyboard also has some useful extra shortcuts that are designed for iOS commands, such as a Home key (Command-H) and Search (Command-Space).
 It also lets you use a number of familiar Mac keyboard commands too, such as using Command-Tab to cycle between apps.

 Also remember that you need to have a 2018 or 2020 Pro model: the older 10.5in iPad Pro gets the Smart Keyboard instead.